 "Physical therapy should carry on into your postpartum care to get you back to your normal lifestyle as quickly as possible.
 Our physical therapists provide this care in the safest, most private way possible."

 Find a Specialist

 We believe in the whole health and well-being of you and your baby from conception to birth and beyond.
 We're committed to providing you with the best care available.
-If you're experiencing these symptoms take our Body After Baby symptoms quiz or call our Women's Health Navigator at 407-720-5191 to discuss your next steps on the path to well-being.
+If you're experiencing these symptoms, call our Women's Health Navigator at 407-720-5191 to discuss your next steps on the path to well-being.